-Eastbound cargo from China to Long Beach, California consists mainly of garments, e-commerce related goods, consumer electronics, footwear and other merchandise.
+Eastbound cargo from China to Long Beach, California consists mainly of e-commerce related goods, garments, consumer electronics, footwear and other merchandise.

 Guam Service: Matson's Guam service provides weekly carriage between the U.S. West Coast and Guam, as part of its CLX service.
-Matson also provides weekly connecting service from Guam to the Commonwealth of the Northern Mariana Islands.
-Cargo destined to Guam mainly includes dry containers of mixed commodities, refrigerated containers of food, beverages, retail merchandise, building materials, and household goods.
+Matson also provides weekly U.S. flag barge service connecting Guam to the Commonwealth of the Northern Mariana Islands.
+Cargo destined to Guam mainly includes dry containers of mixed commodities, refrigerated containers of food, beverages, retail merchandise, building materials and household goods.

 Japan Service: Matson's Japan service provides weekly carriage between the U.S. West Coast and the port of Naha in Okinawa, Japan, as part of its CLX service.
-This service mainly carries general sustenance cargo in both dry and refrigerated containers and household goods supporting the U.S. military.
+This service mainly carries freight supporting the U.S. government including general sustenance cargo in both dry and refrigerated containers and household goods.

 Micronesia Service: Matson's Micronesia service provides carriage between the U.S. West Coast and the islands of Kwajalein, Ebeye and Majuro in the Republic of the Marshall Islands, the islands of Yap, Pohnpei, Chuuk and Kosrae in the Federated States of Micronesia, and the Republic of Palau.
 Cargo destined for these locations is transshipped through Guam and consists mainly of general sustenance cargo, building materials, hardware and retail merchandise.
+The service to Kwajalein is provided by a U.S. flag vessel or barge.